 FLUVIRIN® is an inactivated influenza virus vaccine indicated for immunization of persons 4 years of age and older against influenza virus disease caused by influenza virus subtypes A and type B contained in the vaccine [see Dosage Forms And Strengths].

 FLUVIRIN® is not indicated for children less than 4 years of age because there is evidence of diminished immune response in this age group.

 Shake the syringe vigorously before administering the vaccine and shake the multidose vial preparation each time before withdrawing a dose of vaccine.

 Inspect FLUVIRIN® syringes and multidose vials visually for particulate matter and/or discoloration prior to administration [see DESCRIPTION].
 If either of these conditions exists, the vaccine should not be administered.

 Between uses, return the multidose vial to the recommended storage conditions between 2° and 8°C (36° and 46°F).
 Do not freeze.
 Discard if the vaccine has been frozen.

-A separate syringe and needle or a sterile disposable unit should be used for each injection to prevent transmission of infectious agents from one person to another.
+A separate sterile syringe and needle must be used for each injection to prevent transmission of infectious agents from one person to another.
 Needles should be disposed of properly and not recapped.